AgneseRe/CI2024_project-work/README.md

 ## How it works
 - **Initialization**
   - A population of individuals (*trees*) is initialized on each island.
-Depending on the value assigned to the variable `grow_full_ratio`, each island's population is initialized with a number of full trees and grow trees;
+Depending on the value assigned to the variable `grow_full_ratio`, each island's population is initialized with a number of full trees and grow trees.
+Although the literature often suggests a grow full ratio of 0.50, the proposed solution adopts a ratio of 0.95.
+This approach allows for more diverse and flexible initial solutions, leading to better exploration of the search space and avoiding a bloating phenomenon, tipycal of the generation of large trees;
   - In each of the `ISLAND_NUM` islands, there are `ISLAND_POPULATION` individuals.
 - **Selection**
   - Parents are selected based on their fitness (in which measure the mathematical formula represented by the tree fits well the data provided as input), using various strategies (*e.g.* rank-based selection).
 - **Reproduction**
-  - Offsprings are generated through mutation and crossover genetic operators.
+  - Offsprings are generated through mutation and crossover genetic operators (0.65/0.35 ratio).
 - **Evolution**
   - Over the course of generations, populations on the islands evolve and only the best performing trees survive.
 - **Convergence**